-In January 2022, we acquired a 2.0% GOR royalty (the "Donner Lake Royalty") on the Donner Lake project in Manitoba, Canada and a 2.0% GOR royalty (the "Campus Creek Royalty") on the Campus Creek project in Ontario, Canada, each owned by Grid Metals.
+In January 2022, we acquired a 2.0% gross overriding royalty ("GOR") on the Donner Lake project in Manitoba, Canada and a 2.0% GOR royalty on the Campus Creek project in Ontario, Canada, each owned by Grid Metals.
 In addition, we entered into an offtake agreement with Grid Metals for 25% of the production from each of the Donner Lake and Campus Creek lithium projects and we entered into a joint venture agreement with Grid Metals to acquire a 25% working interest in each of the Donner Lake and Campus Creek lithium projects.
 LRC disposed of these offtakes and working interests as part of the Pre-IPO Reorganization in March 2023.

-In February 2022, we acquired a 1.0% GOR royalty (the "Zeus Royalty") over the Zeus lithium project located in Nevada, United States and owned by Noram Lithium Corp. ("Noram").
+In February 2022, we acquired a 1.0% GOR royalty over the Zeus lithium project located in Nevada, United States and owned by Noram Lithium Corp.

-In March 2022, we acquired a 2.0% GOR royalty (the "Shatford Lake / Cat-Euclid Lake Royalty") over the Shatford Lake and Cat-Euclid Lake projects in Manitoba, Canada, owned by ACME Lithium Inc. ("ACME Lithium").
+In March 2022, we acquired a 2.0% GOR royalty over the Shatford Lake and Cat-Euclid Lake projects in Manitoba, Canada, owned by ACME Lithium Inc.

-In May 2022, we acquired a 1.0% GOR royalty (the "Yinnetharra Royalty") on the Yinnetharra spodumene project (formerly known as the Malinda project) in Western Australia, Australia from Electrostate Pty Ltd. ("Electrostate").
-On

-September 28, 2022, Red Dirt Metals Limited ("Red Dirt") acquired Electrostate, including the Yinnetharra spodumene project.
-Red Dirt subsequently renamed itself as Delta Lithium Limited ("Delta Lithium").
+In May 2022, we acquired a 1.0% GOR royalty on the Yinnetharra spodumene project (formerly known as the Malinda project) in Western Australia from Electrostate Pty Ltd. ("Electrostate").
+On September 28, 2022, Red Dirt Metals Limited acquired Electrostate, including the Yinnetharra spodumene project.
+Red Dirt Metals Limited subsequently renamed itself as Delta Lithium Limited ("Delta Lithium").

-In August 2022, we acquired a 1.25% GOR royalty (the "Tabba Tabba Royalty") on the Tabba Tabba spodumene project in Western Australia, Australia jointly owned by Morella and Sayona and operated by Morella.
-In addition, we acquired a 1.25% GOR royalty (the "Mt Edon Royalty") on the Mt Edon and Mt Edon West spodumene projects in Western Australia, Australia owned by Sayona, Morella and a third party and operated by Morella.
+In August 2022, we acquired a 1.25% GOR royalty on the Tabba Tabba spodumene project in Western Australia jointly owned by Morella and Sayona and operated by Morella.
+In addition, we acquired a 1.25% GOR royalty on the Mt Edon and Mt Edon West spodumene projects in Western Australia owned by Sayona, Morella and a third party and operated by Morella.

-In September 2022, we acquired two-thirds of a 1.5% existing GOR royalty on each of the Seymour Lake spodumene project (the "Seymour Lake Royalty"), the Root Lake spodumene project (the "Root Lake Royalty") and the Wisa Lake spodumene project (the "Wisa Lake Royalty"), each in Ontario, Canada and owned by Green Technology Metals Limited ("Green Technology Metals").
+In September 2022, we acquired two-thirds of a 1.5% existing GOR royalty on each of the Seymour Lake spodumene project, the Root Lake spodumene project and the Wisa Lake spodumene project, each in Ontario, Canada and owned by Green Technology Metals Limited ("Green Technology Metals").

-In October 2022, we acquired a 1.0% GOR royalty on the Eyre project (the "Eyre Royalty") in Western Australia, Australia owned by Larvotto Resources Limited ("Larvotto").
+In October 2022, we acquired a 1.0% GOR royalty on the Eyre project in Western Australia owned by Larvotto Resources Limited.
 In addition, in December 2022, we acquired an offtake for 20% of the production of lithium and all other pegmatite materials extracted from the Eyre project.
 We disposed of this offtake as part of the Pre-IPO Reorganization in March 2023.
 See "Capital Structure - Reorganization".

-In December 2022, we acquired a 1.25% GOR royalty on each of the Kaustinen and Ilmajoki reservation areas in Finland (the "Kaustinen / Ilmajoki Royalty"), owned by a wholly-owned subsidiary of Arvo Lithium Ltd. ("Arvo").
+In December 2022, we acquired a 1.25% GOR royalty on each of the Kaustinen and Ilmajoki reservation areas in Finland, owned by a wholly-owned subsidiary of Arvo Lithium Ltd.

-In January 2023, we acquired an existing 2.0% NSR royalty (the "Adina NSR Royalty") on the Adina project in Québec, Canada.
+In January 2023, we acquired a pre-existing 2.0% NSR royalty on the Adina project in Québec, Canada.

-In February 2023, we acquired a one-quarter interest in an existing 2.0% NSR royalty (the "Mariana Royalty") on the Mariana lithium brine project in Salta, Argentina operated by Ganfeng Lithium Co.
+In February 2023, we acquired a one-quarter interest in an existing 2.0% NSR royalty on the Mariana lithium brine project in Salta, Argentina operated by Ganfeng Lithium Co.
 Ltd. ("Ganfeng").

-In March 2023, we acquired an existing 1.5% NSR royalty covering a portion of the James Bay lithium project in Québec (the "James Bay Royalty") operated by Arcadium Limited ("Arcadium").
+In March 2023, we acquired an existing 1.5% NSR royalty covering a portion of the Galaxy (formerly James Bay) lithium project in Québec operated by Arcadium Lithium plc (subsequently acquired by Rio Tinto).